tryscer/flock/flock-music.md

 ​	"See?" he asks.
 ​	"Oh," says Cindy.
 "Right."
 She scratches her head.
 "So, have you perhaps heard of this band called The Steam Pillars?"
 ​	"Lady, do I look like a bulletin board?"
 ​	"Oh!" says Tim.
-"That's a good idea."
+"A bulletin board!"

 At the intersection of East Main and 17th we spot one: a thick pillar made fatter by the layers of paper and glue.
 We surround the pole.
-​	"There's one here," says Eleanore.
-"Apparently, if you're bald, there's a tonic for that."
+​	"Lookit," says Eleanore, "apparently, if you're bald, there's a tonic for that."
 ​	Cindy giggles.
-"I can get two suits for the price of one!"
+"I can get a man's haircut for one-fifty at Scotty's on second!"
+​	"That's a good price!" says Eleanore.
 ​	I stroke the crinkly page.
+In the dimming light, the bulletin board is a candy shop of amusements and products: vaudeville acts and magic shows and shoes and rock and roll.
+But no Steam Pillars.
+​	I step back and take out my Buzz matchbook and light one more match.
+It casts a low, yellow light on the paper.
+Only two matches left.
-​	Cindy says, "There's a place called The Hippodrome on 2nd, they've got lots of shows."
+​	Cindy says, "There's a place called The Hippodrome on second.
+They've got lots of shows."
 ​	"Is one of them The Steam Pillars?" asks Eleanore.
 ​	"No," says Cindy.
 "Here's another!
 Bobby Smith and the Soul Brothers.
-They're on Club 533, on 2nd."
+They're on Club 533, on second."
 ​	"Cind," I say.
 "We want the Pillars, right?"
-​	"As long as it's a show, I don't care," she says.
+​	"As long as it's a music show, I don't care," she says.
 ​	"Wrong answer," I say.
 ​	Tim yells from the other side, "There you go: 'The Del-Tones will appear today for one night only.'"
 ​	I say, "You too, Tim?"